Neuron-PHP/logging/README.md

 * JSon
 * PlainText

+## Installation

+Install php composer from https://getcomposer.org/

+Install the neuron logging component:

+    composer require neuron-php/logging

 ## Examples

+### Singleton Logger
-The default log is the Echoer is plain text.
+The default log is the Echoer using plain text format.

 The quickest way to get started is using the singleton
 facade: